-There have so far been no SAQs on this topic in the Part I past papers.
-It had come up once in the Part II exam, in Question 11.2 from the first paper of 2010 where candidates were expected to comment on the "fidelity" of the pressure transducer system which was shown undergoing a fast flush test.
+Question 12 from the first paper of 2020 was the first time this has ever come up in the CICM First Part exam.
+It had also come up once in the Part II exam, in Question 11.2 from the first paper of 2010 where candidates were expected to comment on the "fidelity" of the pressure transducer system which was shown undergoing a fast flush test.
 The interpretation of fast flush tests and other practical matters related to the "fidelity" of the arterial transducer system are discussed in the section on arterial line dynamic response testing.
 In many ways, this is a huge self-indulgent redux version of that chapter.
 From the standpoint of exam preparation, it would be possible to skip this entire chapter and only review the brief square wave test section in the Fellowship Exam required reading chapter on the information derived from arterial line waveforms.

 Moxham (2003) is probably the most useful single reference one can offer for this topic, and will satisfy the majority of readers.
 Stoker (2004) and Gilbert (2012) were also used to put this chapter together, but these are difficult to find in free full text form.
 In general one can find the best explanations of these matters in textbooks of anaesthesia, and if the reader is not satisfied with Moxham or Gilbert they can be referred to Miller's Anaesthesia (Chapter 40 in the 7th edition).
 This list of references will cover the material to an exhausting depth, but if the reader's need for detail is still somehow unsatisfied one can point them towards Jonathan B. Mark's Atlas of Cardiovascular Monitoring.
 This legendary book is somehow (accidentally?) available for free from the University of Montreal.
 It is definitive; when you see a pressure waveform in almost any other textbook, most frequently you will find that the images have been borrowed from Mark.
 Or from Leslie Geddes' Handbook of Blood Pressure Measurement (1991), which is the Iliad of haemodynamic monitoring literature, worth reading for quality of the writing alone.
 The author's vocabulary and command of language betrays a scientific upbringing from an earlier time, when education and culture could be expected to coexist.